Abdelar/postwoman/README.md

 ![screenshot_2](src/assets/screenshots2.jpg)

-This project is not complete and still under development See the source code on [github](https://github.com/Abdelar/http-client).
+This project is not complete and still under development.
+See the source code on [github](https://github.com/Abdelar/http-client).